rodrigogollo/colorgame/README.md

 # color-game
-Javascript discover the rgb color game based on udemy course.
-Built in one day a few months ago.
+Javascript game based on a module of a udemy course.